China: Heavy rains cause deadly floods in Henan province | DW | 20.07.2021

 Heavy rainfall inundated streets and caused major rivers to burst their banks in the central province of Henan on Tuesday.

-State media outlet People's Daily has reported at least 12 people have died.
+Officials in the provincial capital of Zhengzhou say 12 people have died and five others have been injured.
 The Chinese central government upgraded its flood emergency response from level III to level II on Wednesday due to the crisis.

 Unusually heavy rain has been falling in the province — twice the size of Austria with a population of 94 million — since the weekend.

 Dozens of cities have seen massive disruption to transport services.
-The provincial capital of Zhengzhou, situated on the Yellow River, had to stop all subway services on Tuesday after 200 millimeters of rain fell in just one hour.
+Zhengzhou, which is situated on the Yellow River, had to stop all subway services on Tuesday after 200 millimeters of rain fell in just one hour.

 The Guajiaju Dam near Zhengzhou has reportedly collapsed, according to state news agency CGTN.